Drowning (play): Reception

 Two well-known articles on Drowning are by Michael Feingold and John Simon.
 According to Feingold’s article "Entertainment Centering," Drowning’s ending was an achievement because of the cohesive work between both the author and director.
 His review, however, is refuted according to John Simon’s "Upside Down" where he expresses his distaste for the short play by calling it "Totally nonsensical and certifiably affectless."

 David Sheward, an author for the website Cultural Weekly, shares the same perspective as Simon when he comments about actor Mikeah Ernest Jennings’ role as Pea, saying, "It doesn’t help that there is a dull nine-minute pause to change scenery between the Albee and Fornes pieces filled with only an actor (Nicholas Bruder) listening to a radio."

-Peter Marks, in his New York Times Theatre review, describes Pea and Roe as "at once eerie and gorgeous, the gelatinous mounds of flesh that feel the pain of rejection so deeply…" He goes on to describe them as "tuskless walruses that have evolved into bipeds."
+Peter Marks, in his New York Times review, describes Pea and Roe as "at once eerie and gorgeous, the gelatinous mounds of flesh that feel the pain of rejection so deeply…" He goes on to describe them as "tuskless walruses that have evolved into bipeds."

-In Pete Hempstead’s review on Theatremania.com, Hempstead talks of Pea and Roa, "two humanoid characters," and the issue of body politics.
+In Pete Hempstead’s review on TheaterMania, Hempstead talks of Pea and Roa, "two humanoid characters," and the issue of body politics.
 Drowning, according to Hempstead, while offering only occasional moments of laughter, "swims in comparatively calm waters."
 He goes on to reflect on how we as viewers might relate to the characters: "At first we feel that these oddly shaped beings, with their lethargic conversation and sloth-like movements, don't have much in common with us — until we see a tear in Pea's eye."